Inflectra/spira-documentation/docs/Spira-Administration-Guide/Template-Risks.md

 ![](img/Template_Risks_171.png)

 To modify the name, default status, notify and/or active flags, change the values in the appropriate text-box, radio-button, check-box or drop-down list and click the "Save" button.
-To add a new workflow, click the "Add" button and a new workflow will be created with the standard SpiraPlan® steps and transitions.
+To add a new workflow, click the "Add" button and a new workflow will be created with the standard steps and transitions.

 You can have as many workflows as you like in a template, but only one can be marked as the default.
 Each risk type is assigned to a workflow;
 this allows you to have different risk types follow different paths from creation of closure.
 However, when a new risk type is created, it will be initially associated with the template's default workflow.